aspeer/WebDyne/lib/WebDyne/Constant.pm.md

 # Description #

-This module provides a list of configuration constantDs used in the WebDyne code.
+This module provides a list of configuration constants used in the WebDyne code.
 These constants are used to configure the behavior of the WebDyne module and can be accessed by importing the module and referencing the constants by name.
 Constants can be configured to different values by overriding values in local configuration files, setting environment variables, command line options, or Apache directives.

 Common uses for modifying constant values allow for: